-LORENZ_ODE is a C program which approximates solutions to the Lorenz system, creating output files that can be displayed by Gnuplot.
+lorenz_ode, a C code which approximates solutions to the Lorenz system of ordinary differential equations (ODE), creating output files that can be displayed by gnuplot().

 The Lorenz system, originally intended as a simplified model of atmospheric convection, has instead become a standard example of sensitive dependence on initial conditions; that is, tiny differences in the starting condition for the system rapidly become magnified.
 The system also exhibits what is known as the "Lorenz attractor", that is, the collection of trajectories for different starting points tends to approach a peculiar butterfly-shaped region.

 The Lorenz system includes three ordinary differential equations: